liviux/k8s-cluster-oci-rpi4/README.md

 - Last is your email address that will be used to install a certification manager.
 That will be your _certmanager_email_address_ variable.
 I didn't setup one, as this is just a personal project for testing.

 After you've cloned the repo, go to oci/terraform.tfvars and edit all values with the ones from your notes file.
 This build uses the great terraform configuration files from this repo of [garutilorenzo](https://github.com/garutilorenzo/k3s-oci-cluster) (using version 2.2; if you have errors running all of this, you should check what changed in this repo since v2.2, or 01.02.23).
 You can read [here](https://github.com/garutilorenzo/k3s-oci-cluster#pre-flight-checklist) if you want to customize your configuration and edit the _main.tf_ file.
-Compared to garutilorenzo's repo, this tutorial has 2 server nodes (the 3rd one will be one of Raspberry Pis) + 2 worker nodes, default ingress controller set as Traefik, and it's not build by default with Longhorn and ArgoCD (they will be installed later alongside other apps).
+Compared to garutilorenzo's repo, this tutorial has 1 server node + 3 worker nodes, default ingress controller set as Traefik, and it's not build by default with Longhorn and ArgoCD (they will be installed later alongside other apps).
 _*note_ - I've got some problems with clock of WSL2 not being synced to Windows clock.
 And provisioning didn't worked so if you receive clock errors too, verify your time with `date`command, if out of sync just run `sudo hwclock -s` or `sudo ntpdate time.windows.com`.
 Now just run `terraform plan` and then `terraform apply`.
 If everything was ok you should have your resources created.